-It might be time for your support team to take a look at what marketing are doing and see if it might work for them.
+It might be time for your customer service team to take a look at what marketing are doing and see if it might work for them.
 You can do this through:

-- Collecting datasets about your personas and using “big data analytics” to improve and deliver more personalized, better streamlined technical support.
+- Collecting data sets about your types of personas and using big data analytics to improve and deliver more personalized, streamlined technical support.

 Personas shouldn’t just be limited to marketing.
-Building them for the types of people who use customer support can be incredibly helpful as well.
-It gives you a better understanding of a customer’s service needs, and ensures you meet them effectively in a personalized way
+Creating customer personas for the types of people who use customer support can be incredibly helpful as well.
+It gives you a better understanding of a customer’s needs, and ensures you meet them effectively in a personalized way.

 James — An Entrepreneur Starting Up His First Business

 James just needs the products and services he uses to work, and they need to work now.
 He’s relying on them to build his business, and even small issues cause him big problems.
-He’s distracted by a thousand things and needs a fix, and fast.
+He’s distracted by a thousand things and needs fast fixes.
 He’s constantly glued to his smartphone, and doesn’t have time to call customer service and spend time on hold, only to be passed around.
 He wants to report an issue online, get it sorted out ASAP, and be notified on his phone as soon as it’s fixed.

 Sarah — An Undergrad Student Studying Away from Home

 Sarah is deeply involved in her academic studies.
 She spends much of her days in front of a computer screen.
-Sara is a typical Millennial — Tech savvy, and if something goes wrong she will do everything she can to avoid contacting support.
-She will do her own research, restart the device, go through FAQ pages, see troubleshooting videos and seek out advice.
-She believes she can handle 99% of tech problems faster than calling tech support, and she is right.
-By the time Sarah gets to contact your support through Twitter it’s because she thinks your self service doesn’t work and she is upset.
+Sara is a typical Millennial, tech savvy, and if something goes wrong she will do everything she can to avoid contacting support.

 Clare — A Stay-at-Home Mom

-Clare, James & Sarah are three examples of support personas — Each of them has specific traits, needs, and patterns of support.
+Clare, James and Sarah are three customer persona examples.
+Each of them has specific traits, needs, and patterns of support.
 Once you identify them, you can predict the best path to resolution for each.
 This means you should tweak your customer support processes to respond to their needs and create a satisfying experience for them.